danielegner/reforester/README.md

 ## Getting Started

+### Prerequisites
+- R Windows x64 v3.5.2 (not tested in later releases), with working directory set as Reforester's base directory
+- R packages:
+    - caper v1.0.1
+    - phytools v0.7-20
+    - paleotree v3.3.25

+### Disclaimer
 This project was *not* intended to be easily re-purposed or modified to use different input data, particularly because the simulation relies on durations and time bin start and end points that are hard-coded into many different functions.
 However, it is certainly possible to re-use or re-purpose the scripts, with some modification.
 I adhered to the [Google R style guide](https://google.github.io/styleguide/Rguide.html) throughout, and followed the [tidyverse R style guide](https://style.tidyverse.org) when further clarification was needed.
 This should make understanding the scripts easier.
 The meat and bones of the project, that is *main.R* and *functions.R*, will hopefully be the most useful parts of the project for re-use.

 If simply testing the project and not modifying it, skip to [Run main.R](#run-mainR).

-### Prerequisites
-- R Windows x64 v3.5.2 (not tested in later releases), with working directory set as Reforester's base directory
-- R packages:
-    - caper v1.0.1
-    - phytools v0.7-20
-    - paleotree v3.3.25

 ### (Optional) Modify and run dataimporter.R
 *dataimporter.R* takes as input two .csv files ("terrestrial_tetrapods.csv" and "marine_eumetazoa.csv") containing fossil occurrence data from The Paleobiology Database.
 These must be placed in the base directory along with *dataimporter.R*.
 The script extracts relevant data from the databases and collates this into the six sampling rate proxy time series.